-Welcome to the eleventh edition of The International Comparative Legal Guide to: Merger Control.
+Welcome to the fourteenth edition of The International Comparative Legal Guide to: Merger Control.

-This guide provides corporate counsel and international practitioners with a comprehensive worldwide legal analysis of the laws and regulations of merger control.
+This guide provides the international practitioner and in-house counsel with a comprehensive worldwide legal analysis of the laws and regulations of merger control.

 It is divided into two main sections: